Common Issues How It Works About OFW Claims Get Support

 • Organize your timeline and document your situation

-• Calculate unpaid wages and penalties owed under CA law
+• Calculate unpaid wages and penalties under CA law

 • Prepare and file claims with the Labor Commissioner or DFEH